 Work While Studying

 Many students from across the world tend to work part-time and often do internships to build career skills that can make their CV more valuable.
-International students who want to study in UK can work for up to 20 hours/week.
+International students who want to study in the UK can work for up to 20 hours/week.
 However, one can even work full-time during vacations.
-Further, If you want to work after graduation, you can apply for a UK post study work visa!
+Further, If you want to work after graduation, you can apply for a UK post-study work visa!

 Get Scholarships and Financial Aids